davekilian/davekilian.github.com/_posts/2016-06-21-design-fundamentals.markdown

 > ### Agile Development
 >
 > You can generalize this idea beyond minimum viable products.
-> In general, deciding to pare down your feature set gives you **agility**, or room to iterate.
+> In general, deciding to pare down your feature set lends you **agility**, or room to iterate.
-> But this agility doesn't mean exactly the same thing as Agile.
+> This agility doesn't mean exactly the same thing as Agile.
 >
 > So much has been written on Agile software development that the term has taken on multiple meanings of its own, typically involving tools like kanban, sprints, user stories, and the like.
 > This is a tragic missed opportunity: there's something real here, but as a field we've once again missed the forest for the trees.